Data literacy: What is it? And why is it important?

 - Continue gathering metrics and iterating on your program modules

-For more details on building data literacy, read our Ultimate Guide to Data Literacy Training.
+For more details on building data literacy, read our Ultimate guide to data literacy training.

 Data literacy tools

-Data literacy can mean something different for each person at your organisation.
+Data literacy can mean something different for each person at your organization.
 But building common language is necessary for creating and maintaining a data culture.
 Data literacy tools break down data silos and improve access to valuable data.

 Most business professionals will use one of these types of data literacy tools in their daily work:

 - Business glossary or data glossary — sharing definitions of all business terms and acronyms.
-This ensures that people across your organisation literally use the same terms to discuss data.
+This ensures that people across your organization literally use the same terms to discuss data.
 If nothing like this exists, you can start a glossary with something as simple as an internal wiki page.
 Eventually, you'll want a robust glossary built into your data management software.